 ‘Journey of the Magi’ by T.S.
-Eliot is a three stanza poem which is separated into sets of lines which vary in length.
+Eliot is a three-stanza poem that is separated into sets of lines that vary in length.
 The first stanza contains twenty lines, the second: eleven, and the third: twelve.
 The poem does not have a structured rhyme scheme, although there are a number of instances in which end words or phrases repeat.
-This creates a sense of unity to the poem which is only emphasized by the speaker’s direct storytelling.
+This creates a sense of unity in the poem which is only emphasized by the speaker’s direct storytelling.

 The poem begins with the speaker listing out all of the troubles he and his men faced on their way to the manger in which Christ was born.
 The weather was freezing and there was hardly any food or shelter.
 Every time they came to a town they were turned away.
 Even the camels were suffering.

-In the second stanza the men get to where they were going and find it to be simply, “satisfactory.”
-The manger has no great presence but that doesn’t mean the experience wasn’t important.
+In the second stanza, the men get to where they were going and find it to be simply, “satisfactory.”
+The manager has no great presence but that doesn’t mean the experience wasn’t important.

 Analysis of Journey of the Magi